Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

     <img src="images/iraa.png" alt="Raa" width="240" height="120" style="margin-right: 20px;">
     <div>
         <strong>Infrared adversarial attacks on pedestrian detection</strong><br>
        In the past, real-world infrared adversarial attacks were one-off attacks and difficult to deploy.
 We used TEC to implement efficient infrared adversarial attacks that can adapt to scenarios in hardware.
-It can induce pedestrian detection models in infrared scenarios to make misjudgments. &#x1F680;
+It can induce pedestrian detection models in infrared scenarios to make misjudgments. <i>This work has been submitted to AAAI2025.</i> &#x1F680;
     </div>
 </div>